marcelpetersen/mobil/_drafts/the-top-3-risks-of-starting-a-fleet-company-and-how-to-overcome-them.md

   the future of mobility around the world.
 cta_link: pages/de/fleet.md
 title: The Top 3 Risks of Starting a Fleet Company (and How to Overcome Them)
-publish_date: 2019-08-12 00:00:00 +0000
+publish_date: 2019-08-12 09:00:00 +0000
 featured_image: ''
-excerpt: We’ve compiled a list of risks associated with starting a fleet company _and_ included ways to overcome them so you don’t get discouraged.
-If you inform yourself ahead of time, there’s no reason why you won’t be able to see any big hurdles coming.
+excerpt: We’ve compiled a list of risks associated with starting a fleet company _and_ ways to overcome them.
+If you inform yourself ahead of time, there’s no reason why you won’t be able to see any big hurdles coming before it’s too late.

 ---
 Micromobility and other new mobility types are on the rise.
 Lots of fleet sharing startups have sprung up across the globe in the past few years.
-Unfortunately for entrepreneurs looking to get into the business, that means that the competition between companies can be quite fierce
+Unfortunately for entrepreneurs looking to get into the business, that means that the competition between companies can be quite fierce.

-But don’t despair - we’ve compiled a list of risks associated with starting a fleet company _and_ included ways to overcome them so you don’t get discouraged.
-If you inform yourself ahead of time, there’s no reason why you won’t be able to see any big hurdles coming before it’s too late to act.
+But don’t despair - we’ve compiled a list of risks associated with starting a fleet company _and_ ways to overcome them.
+If you inform yourself ahead of time, there’s no reason why you won’t be able to see any big hurdles coming before it’s too late.

 ### Vehicle Theft & Damages